hologres/hologres-doc/doc/source/quickstart/quickstart-hologres-with-tableau.md

 ## Copy Data into Hologres

 Let's copy data into table (360 files in total).
-Note: data should be uploaded in 10 minutes.

 Save the script into the file as "copy.sql" under "/tmp/ddl".
 Don't forget to replace "/tmp/" in the script with the directory where you store the dataset.